volfegan/GeometricAlgorithms/README.md

 ![Plane Sweep Intersections- Number of segments Vs Processing Time for a random segments (x,y)->([x−r,x+r]×[y−r,y+r]), r ~ n^(−1)](imgs/PlaneSweepIntersections_Number_of_segments_Vs_Time_R_n^(-1).png)

+* Conclusion on Bentley-Ottmann algorithm vs Bruteforce to find intersections:
+-> If you are going to handle less than 500 lines or poligons made of lines for colision detection, use BruteForce.
+The loop I did on Bruteforce was quite redudant as each line searches the others n(n-1).
+In fact it is possible to do a loop that one line does not repeat the search for its twin pair, like (s1 x s2) do, but do not (s2 x s1) as it has the same results.
+This will cut the search in 1/2, so n(n-1)/2.

 \- \- \-